fbpx Chrysler Logo

 Glass Studio Manager and Program Director

-Rogers specializes in glass sculpting and installation, and his work has been exhibited in galleries throughout the country.
-His work is often created in collaboration with his wife, Julia Rogers.
-Before joining the Chrysler Museum team, Rogers owned and operated Missoula School of Hot Glass in Montana.
-A native of Ohio, he holds a Bachelor of Fine Arts from the Columbus College of Art and Design and a Master of Fine Arts from Southern Illinois University Carbondale.
+Rogers is an award-winning artist, specializing in glass sculpting and installation since 1995.
+His work, which is often created in collaboration with his wife, Julia Rogers, has been exhibited in galleries throughout the country.
+Before joining the Museum, Rogers owned and operated Missoula School of Hot Glass in Montana.
+He holds a Bachelor of Fine Arts from the Columbus College of Art and Design and a Master of Fine Arts from Southern Illinois University Carbondale.
+He serves on the boards of Teens with a Purpose and the Virginia Glass Guild.